 The discussion will be led by Mindy Todd, the host and producer of “The Point” on WCAI.
 This event will be held at Falmouth Academy.
 There will also be a special VIP event held in advance of the talk.
-Tickets are limited for the VIP event.
+Admissions are limited for the VIP event.

 To purchase tickets, click below: